 It depends on your business.
 But, as a rule, you want to minimize finished goods inventory to keep storage costs down.
 What “minimize” means differs for each business.
 The point here is getting familiar enough with your finished goods inventory level that you can draw actually useful conclusions from it.

 Like, how good are you at selling the things you make?

 How much cash is tied up in your inventory, and how much could be freed?

-These are mega-important questions for both a B2B business and B2C business that can only be answered by sound finished goods inventory management.
+These are mega-important questions for both the B2B business model and B2C business model that can only be answered by sound finished goods inventory management.
 And once you have finished goods inventory numbers you’re confident in, you can start optimizing it.
 You can even start selling your products on a wholesale marketplace with confidence.

 Turning raw materials into merchandise inventory is the essence of finished goods.
 But you also need to see finished goods in the context of your business’s financial health.
 Learn how to value finished goods with the commonly asked questions below:

 How do you calculate finished goods on hand?